michelp/pgsodium/README.md

 Here's an example usage from the test.sql file:

 ```
+-- Generate a boxnonce, and public and secret keypairs for bob and alice
 SELECT crypto_box_noncegen() boxnonce \gset
 SELECT public, secret FROM crypto_box_new_keypair() \gset bob_
 SELECT public, secret FROM crypto_box_new_keypair() \gset alice_